Yes, writers fear the rise of AI writing tools, such as ChatGPT, Bing Copilot, and Google Gemini, which threatens to automate and devalue their work.

 New technology, or any change thrust upon us, always feels disruptive, so it’s natural to have immediate adverse reactions.

-That’s how I felt for months about AI.
-But slowly, I began to realize that I was looking at it the wrong way.
+That’s how I felt about AI for months.
+But slowly, I realized I was looking at it the wrong way.

-My first realization was that the premium online grammar and writing checker I had been using for years was an AI tool.
+My first realization was that the premium online grammar and writing checker I had used for years was an AI tool.
 So, why was I fighting a new application of the technology?

 The second was to ignore all the hype about text generation because it is only one aspect.
 On top of that, I have always adapted well to new technology, so I had to stop being stubbornly negative and start looking for the positives.